-Figure 3-2 (Figure 6-3 in the SFRA) shows a small scale map of the medium risk 1% Annual Exceedance Probability (AEP) event from the Risk of Flooding from Surface Water (RoFSW) dataset.
-This suggests that the majority of urban Greater Manchester is at risk from surface water flooding.
+Figure 3-2 (Figure 6-3 in the SFRA) shows a small-scale map of the medium risk 1% Annual Exceedance Probability (AEP) event from the Risk of Flooding from Surface Water (RoFSW) dataset.

+This suggests that the majority of urban Greater Manchester is at risk from surface water flooding, like the majority of urban areas in the UK.
 Only the upland areas of the north and east of the City Region (parts of Bury, Rochdale, Oldham, Tameside and Stockport) are not covered in 'the blue' of surface water flood risk.

 Surface water flood risk is clearly therefore an issue for all of GM, according to the RoFSW.